RishavMz/ImageToPDF/README.md

     Follow the steps:(installation)

-    1. Download python from
+    1. Download python from https://www.python.org/downloads/ if not present.
-    2. Run the exe file to get python installed in your system.
-    3. Open the folder containing this application.
+    2. Open the folder containing this application.
-    4. Run the setup.py program to get the dependencies for this application downloaded in your system.
+    3. Run the setup.bat program to get the dependencies for this application downloaded in your system.
-    5. Now, you are ready.
+    4. Now, you are ready.
 Installation is complete.
+Run setup.py

     ********************************************************************************************